robenkleene/design-references/premiere-pro/premiere-pro.md

 To copy and paste attributes between clips, right-click the clip and choose attributes, then right-click the destination clip and choose "Paste Attributes".

+## Values

+When entering values, e.g., for a slider.

+- Hold `⇧`: Move by big increments
+- Hold `⌘`: Move by small increments

 ## Notes

 - Zoom is under "Effect Controls" add keyframes like After Effects